BarbaraSiljeg/Brightness-temperature-of-21-cm-line-from-a-simulation/README.md

 and resolution for your spectrum.
 There is also a possibility to include the beam and the spectral resolution of your false measurements.
 Also, if you are not sure about the optically thin medium condition, there is a possibility to verify this condition at the end of the code.

-To use the code you simply need to download the $Brightness temperature of 21-cm line from a simulation.ipynb$ file and open it in some Python notebook.
+To use the code you simply need to download the $BT_21-cm.ipynb$ file and open it in some Python notebook.

 Good luck!